-1. Support legislation that increases state funding for transportation projects or creates localoption funding choices for transportation projects or that discontinues the diversion of transportation revenues to non-transportation purpose.
+- 1. Support legislation that increases state funding for transportation projects or creates localoption funding choices for transportation projects or that discontinues the diversion of transportation revenues to non-transportation purpose. - 2.
+Support funding of the voter-approved Texas Rail Relocation & Improvement Fund.

-Public Safety / Health
+Public Safety